bartvanerp/SPSsite/content/disciplines/mathematicalbackground/mathematicalbackground_main.md

 +++

-The signal processing field deals with the analysis and manipulation of data.
+The signal processing field deals with the analysis and manipulation of spatiotemporal data.
 In order to perform operations on this data, a mathematical maturity is required.
 This module concerns several elementary but vital mathematical concepts, which are commonly used in the signal processing field.